 But when a tornado hit Tupelo, Mississippi — the hometown of Eight Days of Hope — local leaders saw firsthand the need for ministry immediately after a disaster strikes.
 We were inspired to take action.
 That’s how our Rapid Response Ministry was born – taking broken communities and planting hope in thousands of lives.

-To date, we’ve had roughly 55,000 volunteers come from across the globe to spread God’s joy and serve His people.
+To date, we’ve had over 60,000 volunteers come from across the globe to spread God’s joy and serve His people.
 If you have a willing heart, regardless of age or skill level, click below to join the Eight Days of Hope family today!